TimTr/TimTr/README.md

 # Hello,

-My name is Tim Triemstra, good to meet you.
-I work at Apple on developer tools, documentation, and Swift open source.
+My name is Tim Triemstra, and I work at Apple on developer tools, documentation, and Swift open source.

 ## You can reach me using: